Amazon CEO Jeff Bezos’ Stitch in Time.

 The New York Times daily had recently published an article portraying Amazon as a Brutal Workplace.
 The article was based on interviews with current and former Amazon staffers.
 The article claimed that at Amazon, employees were pushed to extremes and managers showed little sympathy or empathy to workers even when they were faced with illnesses or bereavements.

-According to the article published in New York Times, employees were expected to answer emails well into the night and workers crying at their desks was not an uncommon sight.
+According to the article published in the New York Times, employees were expected to answer emails well into the night, and workers crying at their desks were not an uncommon sight.
 One former worker says Amazon encourages a culture that prioritizes the success of the company above all else.

 Taking the strings in his hands in his memo, Benzo requested employees to read the article and report the disrespectful behavior talked about in the article to Human Resources or directly to him.
 He mentioned “The article doesn’t describe the Amazon I know or the caring Amazonians I work with every day,” Bezos continued, “I strongly believe that anyone working in a company that really is like the one described in the NYT would be crazy to stay.
 I know I would leave such a company.”

 Bezos also links to a rebuttal by Nick Ciubotariu, an Amazon employee, who countered the different parts of the story and alleged that the NYT article was full of ‘half-truths’ and was biased against the company.

 Here’s the full memo from Jeff Bezos, as obtained by GeekWire: